Legislative assemblies of Canadian provinces and territories

 This is a list of the legislative assemblies of Canada's provinces and territories.
 Each province's legislative assembly, along with the province's lieutenant governor, form the province's legislature (which is called a parliament or general assembly in some provinces).
-Historically, several provinces had bicameral legislatures, but they all eventually dissolved their upper house or merged it with their lower house.
+Historically, several provinces had bicameral legislatures, but they all eventually dissolved their upper house or merged it with their lower house, so that all provincial legislatures are now unicameral.

+Members of the legislative assemblies of Canada's provinces and territories are called by various names.
+In most provinces and all three territories, they are called Members of the Legislative Assembly (MLAs) in English.
+In Ontario, they are called members of Provincial Parliament (MPPs); in Quebec, they are called members of the National Assembly (MNAs); and in Newfoundland and Labrador, they are called members of the House of Assembly (MHAs).

+The legislative assembly with the most members is the National Assembly of Quebec, which consists of 125 MNAs.
+The provincial legislative assembly with the fewest members is the Legislative Assembly of Prince Edward Island, which consists of 27 MLAs.
+All of the legislative assemblies of Canada's territories have fewer members than that of Prince Edward Island.